mindymallory/PriceAnalysis/docs/042-Options2.md

 **Example**

 Suppose the price of the nearby corn futures contract is 450 cents.
-A trader might sell 100 the 450 strike call options that is trading for 11 cents.
+A trader might sell 100 the 450 strike call options that are trading for 11 cents.
 The trader is hoping to profit from theta decay, as the price of the option decreases over time.
 They do not want exposure to the changing price of the futures contract, however.

 1. How many futures contracts should they buy/sell to make their position delta neutral?